spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

      - Make sure your version of Windows is up to date.
      - Make sure that you have sufficient administrative privileges for your Windows system.
-     - Try the instructions from Microsoft's `"Manual installation steps for older versions of WSL" <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_ page.
+     - If you cannot update Windows, then you can try the instructions from Microsoft's `"Manual installation steps for older versions of WSL" <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_ page.

 #.
 Install an Ubuntu distribution in Windows Subsystem for Linux (WSL)